Abingdon Swim School

 What changing facilities are available?

 Changing facilities are available.
 Male and female changing rooms are located down the main corridor on the right.
-Please note, for the first session at 9.30am you will not be allowed have access to the changing rooms until 0850 am.
+Please note, for the first session at 0900 am you will not be allowed have access to the changing rooms until 0850 am.
 Please only use the changing rooms to change your child and not in the corridor.
 We advise that if you cannot shower your child then you should give them a bath or shower on returning home.
 Please remove shoes prior to entering the changing rooms.
 Shoes are not allow onto the poolside.

 Can I and my family watch my child swim?